raspberrypilearning/cd-intermediate-scratch-sushi/en/step_8.md

 title: How does the code work?
 ---

-Imagine your lists only have two pairs of values on them.
-This is what happens:
+Imagine you only have two pairs of values in your lists.
+Then this is what happens when you run your program:

 1. Set `counter`{:class="blockdata"} to `0`.
 2. Start the `forever`{:class="blockcontrol"} loop.